Viscount Dundee

-John Graham, 1st Viscount of Dundee.

-Viscount of Dundee was a title in the Peerage of Scotland.
+Viscount Dundee was a title in the Peerage of Scotland.
 It was created on 12 November 1688 for John Graham with remainder to him and his heirs male of his body, which failing, to his other heirs male.
 He was made Lord Graham of Claverhouse at the same time, also in the Peerage of Scotland.
 The second Viscount died an infant in 1689.
 The title was forfeited by the third Viscount in 1690, but continued to be used by the heirs-male, also Jacobites, into the next century.